 Let's demonstrate the MSR propagation mechanism using the example in Figure 3.
 Suppose the MSR is initiated from Component c in both modes.
-Component c is primitive and propagates the MSR to its parent a.
-Once Component a receives the MSR, it propagates it in two directions: to its subcomponents (c, d and e) and to its parent, which is the top level system.
+Component c is primitive and propagates the MSR to its parent a and itself to trigger mode switch.
+Once Component a receives the MSR, it propagates it in two directions: to its subcomponents rather than the triggering source Component c (d and e) and to its parent, which is the top level system.
 Since the subcomponents d and e are primitive, there is no further MSR propagation from them.
-The top level system has no parent, and will only propagate the MSR to its subcomponents f and g.
+The top level system has no parent, and will only propagate the MSR to its subcomponent b, which only needs to propagate the MSR to its subcomponents f and g.
 Since f and g are primitive, the MSR propagation is finally terminated.
 Once a component completes its MSR propagation, it can start its own mode switch process.
 The entire MSR propagation process is depicted in Figure 4.